-4/Soc To ensure that housing addresses the needs of the existing community of Thurston before addressing wider needs - Is the site large enough to provide for affordable housing needs (i.e. the site is capable of delivering 10 or more dwellings)?
+4/Soc To ensure that housing addresses the needs of the existing community of Thurston before addressing wider needs for affordable housing needs (i.e. the site is capable of delivering 10 or more dwellings)?
 Is the site capable of meeting the needs set out in the Thurston Housing Needs Survey, i.e. strong need for 1-2 bed houses, both market and affordable?
 Sites should be considered favourably if they are capable (by virtue of size) to accommodate needs of all identified groups.
-This would depend on the scale of growth.
-However the site is large enough to provide for all of Thurston's housing needs, both for market and affordable housing.
-5/Econ To maximise the potential of existing employment/employers and support the need for new employment - Will development of the site result in the loss of commercial business premises?
+Thurston's housing needs, both for market 5/Econ To maximise the potential of existing employment/employers and support the need for new employment - Will development of the site result in the loss of commercial business premises?
 If so, will there be significant job losses?
 Would Thurston's home working/small business community be supported or undermined through the proposal?
 No opportunities. - Will the development provide new employment to serve local needs?
-The site promoter has not offered any land for employment uses.
+The site promotor has not offered any land for employment uses.
 The site is poorly located to provide a sustainable location for employment units as most traffic would travel through the village.
-6/Env To protect the identity and local distinctiveness of Thurston as a rural settlement and to enhance the village streetscape. - What is the relationship of the site to the settlement?
+6/Env To protect the identity and local distinctiveness of Thurston as a rural settlement and to enhance the village streetscape.
 Is the site within or on the edge of the settlement?
 Does the site border the settlement on 1, 2 or 3 sides?
 Sites that are surrounded by existing development will be considered more favourably.
-Site is adjacent to settlement boundary on one short side.
-This boundary is not significantly built up, being just ribbon development along Stoney Lane. - Will the proposal be in keeping or otherwise complement the built environment in the immediate vicinity in terms of layout, scale and density?
+The site is adjacent to the settlement boundary on its northern and eastern boundaries.
+Theses boundaries are not significantly built up.
+The southern boundary is provided by the railway line. - Will the proposal be in keeping or otherwise complement the built environment in the immediate vicinity in terms of layout, scale and density?
 The community has expressed a preference for small developments of less than 10 units.
-This site would be of a scale that is substantially larger than anything else in the area.
-Also, being on the eastern outskirts of the village, densities are lower here which would mean development would further be out of keeping. - Does the site impact on the setting of any listed buildings?
+It is adjacent to a lower density area of residential development so this would have to be reflected in the design of development.
+This may therefore represent an inefficient use of land. - Does the site impact on the setting of any listed buildings?
 No